carrotphoto/ped_ws/README.md

 This stack contains:

-* `keyControl`: control pedrail robot using the keyboard.
+* `key_control`: This package is about controls pedrail robot using the keyboard.
+* `velodyne`: The driver of the velodyne pkg.